Petcore

 PET Container Recycling Europe, commonly known as Petcore, is a Brussels-based non-profit European trade association.

+History

 Petcore was founded in 1993 to promote the collection, sorting and recycling of post-consumer PET bottles.
 It networks with national collection agencies, governments, and the recycling industry.

 Used PET, or polyethylene terephthalate bottles are light-weight but once collected, sorted and pressed into bales, they become a valuable raw material for a range of products.
 End markets for recycled PET include polyester fibre, sheet, strapping, and new bottles.